shitian007/cs3244_proj/README.md

 --output_file=<OUTPUT_DIR>/UrbanSound8K/my_frozen_graph.pb
 ```

-## Pre-built Frozen Graph
+## Training logs
+The 1-second/2-second training logs for tensorboard are included.

+## Frozen-Graph and Application
-A pre-trained quantized frozen graph (urban_sounds.pb) at 70% validation-accuracy and the corresponding Android Application is included.
+A trained quantized frozen graph (urban_sounds.pb) at 70% validation-accuracy for the 1-second trained model and the corresponding Android Application is included.